Coronavirus: Advice for Businesses

 Food Standards Agency Advice

-The Food Standards Agency's (FSA) 'Here to Help' campaign provides a practical guide for food businesses on how to register, re-open and adapt to the way they trade safely during the COVID-19 pandemic.
+The Food Standards Agency's (FSA) 'Here to Help' campaign provides practical guidance to help new and existing food businesses operate safely during the COVID-19 pandemic.

 For a full, up-to-date list of business re-opening dates, click here.